 During the summer, new students must enroll in a minimum of four individual lessons.
 All lessons must be prepaid.
 Scheduling lessons for consecutive weeks is recommended but not required.
 For current students, summer session begins when the semester is over; for new students, summer session begins June 1, as space is available.
 Some teachers are not available throughout the summer.
 Summer lessons missed because of student absence are not made up.
 Students enrolling in summer lessons will not receive a refund if they withdraw.

 Group classes, ensembles, and seminars at Glen Echo Park are subject to the payment policies of Glen Echo Park.
 Payment must be paid in full before students may attend group classes, ensembles, or seminars.

 If any group class, ensemble, or seminar has insufficient enrollment, WCM reserves the right to cancel it and will refund all tuition and fees.
 WCM will not issue refunds to students who miss a session or a rescheduled session of a group class, ensemble, or seminar.

-- WCM offers a limited number of need-based scholarships for students up to age 18 of limited financial means who exhibit commitment to musical study.
-Students must submit an application with a copy of their most recent federal tax return or equivalent.
+WCM offers a limited number of scholarships for students up to age 18 of limited financial means who demonstrate commitment to musical study.
+To be considered, students must submit an application with a copy of their most recent federal tax return or equivalent.
 Timely receipt of completed application does not guarantee a scholarship.